 A balanced fund automatically spreads your money across a diversified portfolio of stocks and bonds.
-Most of the time a balanced fund will specify an allocation such as 60% stocks and 40% bonds and stick closely to that allocation.
+Most of the time, a balanced fund will specify an allocation for different types of investments, such as 60% stocks and 40% bonds.
+The fund managers then work to stick closely to that allocation.

-The Pros of Balanced Funds for Retirement Income
+Some Advantages of Balanced Funds for Retirement

-- In retirement a balanced fund allows you to take systematic withdrawals while maintaining an appropriate asset allocation easily.
+In retirement a balanced fund allows you to take systematic withdrawals while maintaining an appropriate asset allocation easily.
 This approach may work well for those who have one account to draw from, such as $100,000 in an IRA where they want to take out $400 a month.

-The Cons of Balanced Funds
+Some Disadvantages of Balanced Funds